 Renovations to the newly acquired Center for Health Education will include gender-inclusive bathrooms.
 In addition, Genderqueer people who wish a private place to change can request a key to the Visitors Locker Room in the Bartley Center.

 Are you an African American, Latino, Asian, or Native American young man looking for academic support with personalized attention?
 The ALANA Men in Motion Mentoring Program provides academic support, mentoring, and counseling.

 Are you interested in college but need some support along the way?
-STRIVE is designed to help you succeed.
+TRIO Student Support Services is designed to help you succeed.
 It provides ongoing academic and personal assistance to students who are first generation to college or low-income or have a documented disability.

 ESL Classes at HCC